U.S. executes first Black man since resumption of federal death penalty | Law-Order

 The U.S. government executed convicted murderer Christopher Vialva on Thursday, the first Black man to suffer the federal death penalty since the punishment was resumed this summer after a 17-year hiatus.
 Vialva was 19 years old when he and fellow members of a gang in Killeen, Texas, killed Todd and Stacie Bagley, white married Christian youth ministers from Iowa, on the Fort Hood army base in 1999.

 Of the 56 people on federal death row, 26, or 46%, are Black, and 22, or 39%, are white.
 Black people are only 13% of the U.S. population.
-DPIC published a report this month concluding that racial bias persists in the U.S. system of capital punishment.
-The report said the killers of white people were more likely to face the death penalty than the killers of Black people, and a study in North Carolina found that qualified Black jurors were struck from juries at more than twice the rate of qualified white jurors.
+DPIC published a report this month concluding that racial bias persists in the U.S. system of capital punishment in which the killers of white people were more likely to face the death penalty than the killers of Black people.

-At Vialva's trial in the U.S. District Court for Western Texas in 2000, a jury of 11 white people and one Black person found him and a Black accomplice, Brandon Bernard, guilty of carjacking and murder, and voted for them to receive the death penalty.
-Bernard's execution date has not been set.
-The American Civil Liberties Union has said Vialva was unfairly tried as an adult and circulated a video of him this month speaking from prison about racial disparities.

 After forcing Bagley to disclose his PIN, Vialva withdrew cash from Bagley's account at an ATM, though there was less than $100 on deposit.
-He used the cash to buy fast food and cigarettes, among other items.
+He bought some fast food and cigarettes.
 During the several hours they spent in the trunk, the Bagleys could be heard telling their kidnappers to embrace Christianity.
 Eventually, Vialva parked the car in an isolated part of Fort Hood, opened the trunk and shot both Bagleys in the head, killing Todd and rendering Stacie unconscious.
 Bernard then set the car on fire, and an autopsy showed that Stacie Bagley died from smoke inhalation.

+Todd Bagley's mother, Georgia, welcomed the execution in a statement shared by the Bureau of Prisons, saying it should have happened within three to five years of the crime, not 21.
+"They were willing to lay down their lives to try and win their kidnappers to the Lord by quoting scripture, praying, and singing praises to God before they died," her statement said.
+"We'll never know how many people they could have influenced for good if they had been given the chance."